-Cooperative Extension is a joint program of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and state and local governments.
-Virginia Cooperative Extension provides programs and information covering the broad areas of agriculture, families and 4-H. Our goal is to help our citizens maintain and improve the quality of their environment.
-We proudly offer programs such as diet and nutrition education, financial management, gardening and lawn care, and youth camps and clubs.
+Cooperative Extension, a part of Park and Recreation, is a joint program of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and state and local governments.
+Virginia Cooperative Extension provides programs and information covering the broad areas of agriculture, families and 4-H. Our goal, along with our Master Gardeners, is to help our citizens maintain and improve the quality of their environment.
+We and our volunteers proudly offer programs such as diet and nutrition education, financial management, gardening and lawn care, identification services, and youth camps and clubs.

 Sign Up and Stay Informed

 Sign up to receive Extension Connections, our quarterly newsletter, which gives an overview of news, programs and upcoming events from Chesterfield Cooperative Extension.
 View past issues of Extension Connections.

 View quick tips for your home and garden featured in Extension Connections:

 - Spring Quick Tips for your Home and Garden (PDF)